 Construction Phase

 In the construction phase, you’ll witness the translation of design into physical form.
-This stage is crucial, involving rigorous management and overseeing the actual build process to ensure compliance with the design, legal, quality, and safety standards.
+This stage involves rigorous management and overseeing the actual build process.

 Contract Administration Duties